CeliaRozalenM/scss-template/README.md

 You can have a  **full-width** container by applying `container-fluid` class.

-Columns can all have same size avoiding the number of columns.
+Columns can all have same size avoiding the number of the colum in the class name.

 ```
 <div class="container-fluid">